 When you decide where all your DVDs and CDs will live, take those you found during this exercise to that place in the home.
 Then, see if any of the discs in your collection can go.
 You could donate or sell them (remember Half Priced Books?).

 When you go through all your disks and eliminate what you don’t want or enjoy anymore, you make a more comfortable, appealing space for the DVDs and CDs you keep.

 On the other hand, consider that movies and music are easy and inexpensive to download these days.
 It might cost you more to store these items if you consider the space they occupy in your home and the amount you pay for each square foot of the house.
 And when was the last time you watched a movie from your DVDs or listened to a CD?
 (No, honestly!)

-Hopefully, these steps and ideas help you tackle the media clutter in your home.
-Probably media is not the most significant factor cluttering your environment, but every little bit counts.
-So, we need to divide, conquer, and work on every puzzle piece to get our desired results.
+These steps and ideas will help you tackle the media clutter in your home.
+Probably, media is not the most significant factor cluttering your environment, but every little bit counts.
+So, we must divide, conquer, and work on every puzzle piece to achieve our desired results.